-&lt;sup>14When there are corner solutions, other Walrasian equilibria that differ in equilibrium prices may exist.
+14 When there are corner solutions, other Walrasian equilibria that differ in equilibrium prices may exist.

-&lt;sup>15Relaxing this assumption, would lead to results for non-scarce goods that are fully analogous to the results with scarce goods (see Appendix B.1).
-Such results are slightly weaker since the
+15 Relaxing this assumption, would lead to results for non-scarce goods that are fully analogous to the results with scarce goods (see Appendix B.1).
+Such results are slightly weaker since the allocation of non-scarce goods then also depends on the rationing scheme.
+However, loosening this assumption would not undermine the substance of the results.

-If a good h is scarce but not strictly scarce, then the inequality of the second statement of Proposition 1 holds in fact with equality.
-Since the Walrasian prices $p^$ have the feature that each good h is scarce, but not strictly scarce, it follows that in Walrasian equilibrium, which is a special case of a FPE, no agent is constrained, while markets clear.
+that in Walrasian equilibrium, which is a special case of a FPE, no agent is constrained, while markets clear.
 However, for generic prices $p_h \neq p_h^$ at least one agent is constrained from buying the desired amount of a scarce good h and the seller of a non-scarce good h is constrained from selling the desired amount in the sense that he consumes more of his own good than he would buy at these prices.

-3.2 Inefficiency of Fixed Price Equilibria
+3.2.
+Inefficiency of fixed price equilibria